A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

 \subsection{Turning Principles into A Framework}

 The principles discussed above guide us to propose a framework for adversarial malware classification and detection, which is highlighted in Figure \ref{fig:wf} and elaborated below.
-Specifically, we need to examine whether or not the input has some issues (e.g., imbalanced data) that need to be coped with via an appropriate prepossessing (according to Principle 1).
+Specifically, we first examine whether the attacks have some useful information that could to be incorporated via a proper preprocessing (according to Principle 1).
 We propose using an ensemble $f_{en}$ of classifiers $\{f_i\}_{i=1}^l$ (according to Principle 3), which are trained from random subspace of the original feature space.
-Each classifier $f_i$ is hardened by three countermeasures: input transformation via binarization (according to Principle 4); adversarial training models on the optimal attacks using gradient descent technique (green arrows in Figure \ref{fig:wf}, according to Principle 2 and Principle 5); semantics-preservation is achieved via an encoder and a decoder (according to Principle 6).
+Each classifier $f_i$ is hardened by three countermeasures: input transformation via binarization (according to Principle 4); adversarial training/regularization models on the attacks using Adam optimizer (dot arrows in Figure \ref{fig:wf}, according to Principle 2 and 5); semantics-preservation is achieved via an encoder and a decoder (according to Principle 6).
 In order to attain adversarial training and at the same time semantics-preservation, we learn classifier $f_i$ via block coordinate descent to optimize different components of the model.